-- 1. Select the view you want to add from Windows > the desired view. - You can also use the Window drop-down menu button in each view.
-Click the Add View button and select a view from the list.
-You can open several instances of the same view except for the Timeline, Tool Properties, Colour and Drawing views.
+- 1. Do one of the following: - Select the view you want to add from Windows > desired view. - In the top-right corner of a view, click the Add View button and select a view from the list.
+You can open several instances of the same view except for the Timeline, Tool Properties, Colour, and Drawing views.

-By default, the view appears tabbed.
+By default, the view appears as a tab.

-How to dock a floating window in the workspace
+How to dock a window

-1. Drag the window's tab onto one of the workspace's views.
-You can drop the view onto the other existing tabs to tab the view with the other ones.
-You can also drop the view onto either side of an existing view to insert the floating one beside it.
-When you get close to one of the edges, a black rectangle will appear, indicating where the view will be inserted.
+- 1. Drag a window by its tab and do one of the following: - Drop the window onto other existing tabs to add it to the others. - Drop the window above, below or beside an existing view.
+When you get close to the edge of a view, a black rectangle with a blue background appears, indicating where the view will be inserted.